Petal Perfect Granny Square

 This is a first for me, (I have only ever swatched simple granny squares in the past for fun) so it was a very intimidating task.
 But I love the results and hope you do too!
 I actually took some things I liked from other granny square patterns and essentially put them all together to make my Petal Perfect Granny Square.

 Since this is my first time writing a granny square pattern, I hope you find the pattern easy to follow along with!
+I have also included a video tutorial for making this square multi-colored on this page, but you can view the high-quality version on our Youtube channel here.

 To start things out, you start with a chain 6.
 You will then slip stitch into the first chain created.
 This will create a circle with your chain that you will begin to work around in the next step.